 Illegal content can also be found on Usenet

 However, you do not have to expect a warning from a lawyer if you register with a provider such as UseNeXT because of applicable Internet law, including a cease-and-desist declaration.

 The use of such a provider is necessary if you want to be on the Usenet and thus, like the Usenet itself, completely legal.

 Downloading films from the Usenet – a download is only legal if there is no further upload.
 The music industry in particular has been trying for years to take legal action against various providers.
 Worldwide, however, the corresponding court rulings show that they have not been successful so far.

 For example, the courts agree that Usenet providers must be classified as legal because they themselves do not violate copyright law and are not responsible for the actions of their members.

-A Usenet user is also not responsible for the content offered there and can freely download and use it.
+A Usenet user is also not responsible for the content offered there and can freely download with a client (check the best usenet clients at infobeat) and use it.
 Unlike a file-sharing program, a downloader in Usenet is not also an uploader, which is a serious difference.
 It should also be noted that there are also data such as films and music that do not have copyright and can therefore be downloaded legally in general.